turbot/powerpipe-docs/docs/powerpipe-hcl/mod.md

 }
 ```

 A mod may specify dependencies on other mods.
-While you can manually edit the `mod` dependencies in the `mod.sp`, they are more commonly managed by Powerpipe when you install, update, or uninstall mods via the [powerpipe mod commands](/docs/reference/cli/mod).
+While you can manually edit the `mod` dependencies in the `mod.pp`, they are more commonly managed by Powerpipe when you install, update, or uninstall mods via the [powerpipe mod commands](/docs/reference/cli/mod).
 The `version` can be an exact version<!-- ,a tag name, a branch name, a local file --> or a [semver](https://semver.org/) string:

 ```hcl
 require {